wheatup/doper/README.md

 and many more...

 All the attributes are behave separately, and auto refreshs the dom correspondingly while you assigning them.
 Much like a UGUI way to control your dom elements.
-Works perfectly with other animation libraries (e.q. tween)
+Works perfectly with other animation libraries (e.g. tween)

 ### Examples